-Of course, Apple never stands still, so in this article we turn our gaze towards what we expect from the next update to the SE range.
+In this article we turn our gaze towards the future, and what we expect from the next update to the SE range.
 We've rounded up all the latest leaks and rumours about what might appear in the iPhone SE 3, including the rumours about the existence of a larger version of the iPhone SE.

 If you like the iPhone with a home button this is where you can find out what the future holds for that device.